Malet/malet.github.io/_posts/2015-07-14-rudimentary-mysql-deployment-coreos.markdown

 For this example we'll be keeping our data in `/home/core/mysql-rubypx`.
-This will survive the dual-partition switch and will be equivalently reliable as storing mysql data on any other linux distribution.
+This will survive the dual-partition switch and will be equivalently reliable as storing MySQL data on any other linux distribution.

 ## Creating the unit file
 CoreOS uses [systemd][systemd] for system management.
 We'll be focusing on